w3f/Grants-Program/applications/Datagen_Project.md

 e) This implies more development;

-f) This can benefit a plurality of teams in the Polkadot ecosystem: for example it could enable direct communication between a
+f) This can benefit a plurality of teams in the Polkadot ecosystem: for example, it could enable direct communication between a
 Polkadot’s Parachain and Kusama (or viceversa) or any Polkadot’s/ Kusama’s Parachain and any Solochain; it can also enable Parachain’s to speak with Solochains which have a different blocktime;